garrandall/popular-music-data/tracks/in-the-misty-moonlight-jerry-wallace.md

 In the misty moonlight
 By the flickering firelight
 Any place is all right
-Long as I'm with you (as long as I'm with you-ooh)
+Long as I'm with you (as long as I'm with you-oh)

 In a far-away land
 On the tropic sea sand